|

 delivery.
 With these in place, Local government autonomy will be

-guaranteed and it will be able to effectively play its role as a catalyst
+guaranteed and it will be able to effectively play its role as

 for Sustainable Rural Development.